Special Account Types

 • No contribution limit, but gifts above the annual gift tax exclusion may trigger gift tax reporting.

-• Kiddie tax (2026): first $1,350 tax-free, next tier at the child's rate, above $2,700 at the parent's marginal rate; applies to children under 18, age-18 low earners, and full-time students 19-23 who do not earn over half their support.
+• Kiddie tax (2026, child with unearned income only): first $1,350 tax-free, next tier at the child's rate, above $2,700 at the parent's marginal rate if higher; age categories are children under 18, age-18 low earners, and full-time students 19-23 who do not earn over half their support.

 One-Breath Recap